d-Boolean algebras and their bitopological representation: Introduction

 This duality has a far-reaching influence (see \cite[Introduction]{Johnstone}) and has led to the discovery of many dualities in mathematics.
 One example is the duality

 between spatial frames and sober topological spaces, see e.g. \cite{Johnstone,PP2012}.

 The duality between Boolean algebras and Stone spaces is closely related to the duality between spatial frames and sober spaces.
-First, the duality between spatial frames and sober spaces cuts down to a duality between compact and zero-dimensional frames and Stone spaces.
-Second, sending each Boolean algebra to the frame of its ideals defines an equivalence between the category of Boolean algebras and the category {\bf KZFrm} of compact and zero-dimensional frames.
-This equivalence is a point-free version of the Stone representation of Boolean algebras.
-The duality between Boolean algebras and Stone spaces is the composite of the duality between compact, zero-dimensional frames and Stone spaces and the equivalence between Boolean algebras and compact, zero-dimensional frames.
+First, the duality between spatial frames and sober spaces cuts down to a dual equivalence between compact and zero-dimensional frames and Stone spaces.
+Second, assigning to each Boolean algebra the frame of its ideals defines an equivalence between Boolean algebras and compact and zero-dimensional frames.
+The latter is a point-free version of the Stone representation of Boolean algebras.
+The dual equivalence between Boolean algebras and Stone spaces is then the composite of these two equivalences.

-The purpose of this paper is to establish an analogy of the duality between Boolean algebras and Stone spaces in the realm of bitopological spaces.
+The purpose of this paper is to establish an analogue of this duality in the realm of bitopological spaces.

 In 2006 Jung and Moshier \cite{JM2006} introduced d-frames as algebraic duals of bitopological spaces.
 The relationship between d-frames and bitopological spaces is parallel to that between frames and topological spaces, see e.g. \cite{Jakl,JM2006,Klinke}.
 In particular, Jung and Moshier established a duality between spatial d-frames and d-sober bitopological spaces:

 The duality we wish to establish is in the same vein as the duality of Jung and Moshier.
-Precisely, we wish to present a dual equivalence between a category that is an analogue of the category of Boolean algebras and a category that is an analogue of the category of Stone spaces.
-For {\bf BiStone} we take the category of Stone bitopological spaces (see Section \ref{Stone bitopological spaces} for definition), these spaces are called compact totally order disconnected spaces in \cite{JM2006} and pairwise Stone spaces in \cite{BBGK}.
-Our main task is to find the category {\bf dBool}, of which the objects will be called d-Boolean algebras.
+Precisely, we wish to present a dual equivalence between an analogue of the category of Boolean algebras and an analogue of the category of Stone spaces.
+For {\bf dBoolSp} we take the category of d-Boolean spaces (see Section \ref{Stone bitopological spaces} for definition), these spaces are called compact totally order disconnected spaces in \cite{JM2006} and pairwise Stone spaces in \cite{BBGK}.
+Our main task is to find the category {\bf dBA}, of which the objects are called d-Boolean algebras.
 In a nutshell, d-Boolean algebras are to bitopological spaces what Boolean algebras are to topological spaces.
-In particular, the duality between d-Boolean algebras and Stone bitopological spaces is obtained by making the set of prime d-ideals of a d-Boolean algebra into a bitopological space in a way parallel to that in the classical case.
+The duality between d-Boolean algebras and d-Boolean spaces will be established by making the set of prime d-filters of a d-Boolean algebra into a bitopological space in a way parallel to that in the classical case.